With the correct approach, setting out to obtain your Kentucky adjuster license is a simple and straightforward endeavor.

-4. Application Review
+Step 5: Application Review

-This process generally takes about three to five (3-5) business days.
-Depending on the results of your background check, the Department of Insurance may request more information or documentation.
+This process generally takes about five to seven (5-7) business days.
+Depending on the results of your background check, the Kentucky Department of Insurance may request more information or documentation.

-5. Execution of Kentucky Bond
+Step 6: Execution of Kentucky Surety Bond

 You must obtain and submit a bond in the penal sum of $1,000 executed by a Kentucky admitted surety, and signed by the principal.